magwenelab/WeavePop/README.md

 `Snakefile-references.smk` -- is a Snakefile to lift over annotations from the main reference into the reference genomes (`{lineage}.fasta`).
    * It currently works with:
   ` snakemake --snakefile Snakefile-references.smk --cores 1 --use-conda --conda-frontend conda -p`:
       ⚠️ `--cores 1` is because there is a problem if Liftoff runs in parallel because the different jobs try to create `mainReference.gff_db` at the same time and that is not cool.
-      ⚠️ `--conda-frontend conda` because it cannot use mamba, which is the default.
   * Output:

       *  `references/{lineage}.gff`